You're logged in as |

 ScB Requirements (16 courses)

 Students who wish to pursue one or more aspects of Linguistics in greater depth than does the A.B., and to focus on some of the more technical, computational, and/or experimental areas of the field may choose to take an Sc.B in Linguistics.
 Students will choose a focus pathway which will direct their choices.
-Three possible pathways are described below in additional detail, though other pathways are possible, if approved by the concentration advisor.
-The core requirements are:
+Three possible pathways are described below in additional detail, though other pathways are possible, if approved by the Concentration Advisor.

 • One gateway course